Guidance for mitigating speculative execution side-channel vulnerabilities in Azure

 Last document update: April 3, 3:00 PM PST.

 The recent disclosure of a new class of CPU vulnerabilities known as speculative execution side-channel attacks has resulted in questions from customers seeking more clarity.

-Intel’s microcode addresses variant 2 Spectre (CVE-2017-5715) to protect against attacks which would only be applicable where you run shared or untrusted workloads inside your VMs on Azure.
+Intel’s microcode addresses variant 2 Spectre (CVE-2017-5715 or branch target injection) to protect against attacks which would only be applicable where you run shared or untrusted workloads inside your VMs on Azure.
 Our engineers are testing the stability to minimize performance impacts of the microcode, prior to making it available to Azure customers.
 As very few customers run untrusted workloads within their VMs, most customers will not need to enable this capability once released.

 This page will be updated as more information is available.

 Keeping your Operating Systems up-to-date